opendcs/opendcs/docs/source/dev-docs.rst

 4. **`.sensors` file**:
     - Purpose: Describes the sensors and their configurations used in the decoding process.
-    - Usage: Define the sensor metadata required for the test.
     - Example:
       .. code-block:: csv